MarkDemidovs/Jikan/README.md

     5. good styling!

 what did i learn from this:
-    1. that i seriously forgot about prop functions..
+    1. that i seriously forgot about prop functions.. so now most of the code is in one file.
+I may add an issue to github for this.